 InLighten Films Pricing

-Prices vary by size of congregation and subscription start date.
+Prices vary by size of congregation and subscription type.

 Your subscription with InLighten Films is not a long-term contract.
 You may cancel your subscription at any time.

 *If your organization has fewer than 100 members and cannot afford the subscription rate, please contact us to discuss.

 InLighten Films offers subscription packages that work best for you and your congregation, no matter how small or large.
 Our subscriptions don't come with a long-term contract, so you can cancel your subscription at any time.
 Through your subscription, you'll receive access to each new weekly short film based on the Revised Common Lectionary, along with additional behind-the-scenes documentaries and brief discussion guides.

 The idea for InLighten Films originated with filmmaker Scott Galloway.
 A storyteller at heart, Scott’s upbringing as a ‘pastor’s kid’ was similar to many others in his situation...a mixed bag of conformity and mischief along the journey of identifying his own personal faith.